Update: Within the last few months, Indiebound changed over to Bookshop.org so I have updated the links.

 I’ve come to the uneasy position that if someone’s going to buy from Amazon anyway, I might as well shave a little off of Amazon’s cut to help pay for this site.
 But I want to have a balance and offer alternatives as well.
 I recommend something I don’t believe in, and I link to many products and websites that offer no commission.
 The same can’t be said for a lot of other websites.

-So, I’m very happy that Indiebound has an affiliate program, too.
-From now on, when I link to a book on this site, I’m going to provide two link options – Indiebound, and Amazon.
+So, I’m very happy that Bookshop has an affiliate program, too.
+From now on, when I link to a book on this site, I’m going to provide two link options – Bookshop, and Amazon.
 I hope other bloggers will sign up with Indiebound’s affiliate program, too.

 Let me know your favorite way to shop for books in the comments section.
 Do you have an alternative to Amazon for books to recommend?